'70s Sexiest TV Actresses

 The 1970s saw the poster industry come to life thanks to poses from such lovely actresses as Loni Anderson, Cheryl Ladd, Farrah Fawcett, Lynda Carter, Susan Anton, Lindsay Wagner, and more hung on the bedroom walls of many a fan.

 Some of these actresses worked in movies too but many got start working on television during the 70s, and a few went on to successful film careers.
-It isn't possible to list every beautiful actress from the '70s, and if I have missed your favorite 70s television actress, please feel free to tell us about her in the guestbook.
+It isn't possible to list every beautiful actress from the '70s, on a page this size.
+Please don't take it as a slight if your favorite isn't listed.

 Jennifer Marlowe in WKRP in Cincinnati